Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Pillar Files
 ~~~~~~~~~~~~

 All configuration changes take place in pillar files.
 You should never need to modify a config file directly.
-There are two places that hold pillar settings for elasticsearch.
+There are two places that hold pillar settings for Elasticsearch.
 The pillars are:

 ``/opt/so/saltstack/local/pillar/minions/$minion.sls``